masterspin/bmrfrontend/README.md

 <b><h1 align="center" style = "color:green;">myBMR</h1></b>

-<h2>**Description**</h2>
+<h2>Description</h2>

-Basal metabolic rate (BMR) is an estimate of the number of calories a person burns in a given day.
+<p>Basal metabolic rate (BMR) is an estimate of the number of calories a person burns in a given day.
 It is a vital statistic which allows individuals to design a healthier, individualized diets and lifestyles.
-Given the growing obesity epidemic and the insufficient education on health, our BMR calculator is a critical tool in promoting education and awareness.
+Given the growing obesity epidemic and the insufficient education on health, our BMR calculator is a critical tool in promoting education and awareness.</p>

-<h2>**Installation**</h2>
+<h2>Installation</h2>

-No installation is needed to run the calculator.
-Simply, click the link below hosted by Github pages and Google Cloud Platform.
+<p>No installation is needed to run the calculator.
+Simply, click the link below hosted by Github pages and Google Cloud Platform.</p>

-<h2>**Languages & Tools**</h2>
+<h2>Languages & Tools</h2>

 ![Bootstrap](https://img.shields.io/badge/bootstrap-%23563D7C.svg?style=for-the-badge&logo=bootstrap&logoColor=white)
 ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)